-Your first mission: Write down something you are afraid or insecure about.
-By doing that, you are taking the first step towards facing it and becoming more confident in yourself.
-By writing it down, you also make sure that your fear stops growing and becomes too much to handle.
+Your first mission: Write down something you are afraid of or insecure about.
+By writing it down, you take the first step towards self-acceptance and becoming more confident in yourself.
+You also make sure that your fear stops growing.

-Bonus mission: After doing the first mission, think about how you can challenge and face your fear.
+Bonus mission: If you already did the first mission in the previous email about others judging us, do this instead.
+Think about how you can challenge and face your fear.
 Here are some examples:

 - Telling someone about something you feel insecure about

 - It could be applying for a new job

 - Calling a friend

 - Asking someone out on a date

 Write it down here in the comments to take your first step to stop caring what others think.